Leyton Orient – Case Study

 We were instructed to complete an energy review on three of the four high quality residential buildings situated around the historic football ground of Leyton Orient FC.

-Following our initial site visit, we identified that the landlord’s electricity supply consumption for one of the buildings was considerably higher than that of the similar sized buildings.
-This warranted further investigation and it was agreed that Data Energy would return to site to inspect the issue further.
+Following our initial site visit, we identified that the landlord’s electricity supply usage for one of the buildings was considerably higher than that of the similar sized buildings.
+This warranted further investigation and it was agreed that we would return to site to inspect the issue further.

-To ensure this issue was resolved, we completed a full site audit and undertook a detailed survey on the parts which were supplied by the landlord’s electricity.
+To ensure the issue was resolved, we completed a full site audit and undertook a detailed survey on the parts which were supplied by the landlord’s electricity.
 It was discovered that the car park shutter doors were open and that the lights were on constantly without any presence detected inside the car park.

-Results of this concluded that the removal of the PIR reduced the overall consumption of the landlord’s supply.
+Results concluded that the removal of the PIR reduced the overall consumption of the landlord’s supply.
 We compiled a consumption report to the client and recommended that the car park entrance required a replacement PIR with a more effective angle of motion detection and adjustable off delay time function.